monosidev/monosi/documentation/docs/user-guide/getting-started.md

 cd monosi
 make compose
 ```
-Navigate to http://localhost:3000 to access the web application once it has started.
+Navigate to <a href="http://localhost:3000">http://localhost:3000</a> to access the web application once it has started.

 ## 2. Connect a Data Source